-Are all your venues opening on 17th May?
+Are all your venues now open?

 Will the atmosphere be the same?

-We will still be playing some banging tunes, just at a reduced volume in line with government guidance.
+In Scotland and Wales, we will still be playing some banging tunes, just at a reduced volume in line with government guidance.
 We are unable to bring you live music at this time but will update this policy as soon as we can in order with the guidance set out but the government.

 What time will you be open until?